 To make the storyline interesting, in walks an American who considers Lucia’s parenting skills to be less than ideal and that they may even be preventing Nando from the better things that life has to offer.

-The reality is that Nando is deeply loved and supported by his aunt, and they show mutual respect for each other in their own uniquely caring ways.
+The reality is that Nando is deeply loved and supported by his aunt, and they show mutual respect for each other.
 Their small apartment includes a bedroom that they share with two beds, which often gives way to important conversations before falling off to sleep.
-The kitchen, considered in many cultures to be the center of the home, is small and comfortable and where there is always an enormous pot of boiling water on the stove ready for long strands of pasta.
+The kitchen, the center of the home, is small and comfortable and where there is always an enormous pot of boiling water on the stove ready for long strands of pasta.
 This room also is also where they do their ironing, dance and basically “live”.
 An old man always shows up at their table for meals and is part of the family ~ turns out he is the landlord.

 Lucia’s emotions are consistent and expected.
 She also creates a sense of fun and stability for their life with both spontaneity and careful planning.
 Her commitment to Nando provides a sense of supportive calm in their somewhat chaotic life ~ as they stay up late, argue and have very little money.